benhoyt/merovius.github.io/_posts/2013-10-11-how-to-cgolf.markdown

 is using `gets` instead of `read`. `gets` always adds a terminating zero-byte, so we need to grow our buffer a little bit.

-If we know look at our code, all the `case`-keywords might annoy us.
+If we now look at our code, all the `case`-keywords might annoy us.
 If we see a lot of repititions in our code, the obvious tool to use in C are `define`s.
 So [lets define](https://github.com/Merovius/cgolf/blob/fed1a817b88072dc5d27d8ae4dc772da8518ee5d/golf.c) the structure of the cases and replace every case by a short 1-letter identifier.